Jyothif/Data-analysis-using-SQL/README.md

-# Data analysis on Soccer DataBase(SQL using Python).
+# Data analysis on Soccer DataBase(SQL using Python)

 *The most important component of the DB is creating a tables - that's where all the data stored.
 Usually the data would be divided into many tables, and not stored all in one place (so designing the data stracture propely is very important).